ROLLFORWARD_ADVANCED

 ROLLFORWARD_ADVANCED with ‘agingLevels’ configured

-All previous examples use no ‘agingLevel’ values.
+All previous examples use no ‘agingLevel’ configuration.

 This example shows how changing this parameter can affect the calculations.